mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--ignore-all-constraints`

-Forces Halcyon to ignore any constraints declared in a `cabal.config` file or `.halcyon/constraints` magic file, and use the newest versions of all required Cabal packages.
+Forces Halcyon to ignore any version constraints declared by the app, and use the newest versions of all required Cabal packages.

 Intended to support upgrading dependencies.